 Who are AUTHORITY\Authenticated Users in SharePoint?

-Every user Account that can logon to your network!
-So, If you want all of your AD users to access a SharePoint site, Grant access to "NT AUTHORITY\Authenticated Users" to the relevant SharePoint group.
-'NT Authority\Authenticated Users' can also be used to grant access to users from multiple domains of your network.
+Any user account that can log on to your network!
+So, If you want all of your AD users to access a SharePoint site, Grant access to “NT AUTHORITY\Authenticated Users” to the relevant SharePoint group.
+‘NT Authority\Authenticated Users’ can also be used to grant access to users from multiple domains of your network.

 SharePoint 2010 “NT Authority\Authenticated Users” Missing